Dover Corporation Tramways: Secondhand stock

-In the autumn of 1926, it was announced by the General Manager that although six new motors had been bought, new trams were still needed.
-Tram No.20 was in a dangerous condition bodywise.
-The Council authorised the purchase of two secondhand trams from Darlington at a cost of £500, including some spares.
+In the autumn of 1926, it was announced by the general manager that although six new motors had been bought, new trams were still needed.
+Tram No.20's body was in a dangerous condition.
+The council authorised the purchase of two secondhand trams from Darlington at a cost of £500, including some spares.
 These trams took numbers 8 and 9 in the Dover fleet.
 After problems with worn drive gear were rectified, the trams became popular on the service to Maxton.

 In January 1927, the surviving original cars were condemned and it was decided to purchase five trams from the recently defunct West Hartlepool system at a cost of £850 including spares.
 These trams took numbers 1 – 5 in the Dover Fleet.
 Tram No.15 re-entered traffic and No.16 was under overhaul at this time.
 The scrapping of original trams 3 – 7, 10 – 12 and 14 was authorised, the bodies of some being used as shelters at various municipal sports grounds.

 In July 1928, an evening postal collection was instituted on the 8.30pm tram from River.
 In December 1928, two secondhand trams were purchased from the Birmingham and Midland Joint Committee, with three top covers at a total cost of £450.
 The new trams took numbers 11 and 12 and the top covers were fitted to trams 25 – 27.
 Trams 22 – 24 were withdrawn from traffic so that their bodies could be rebuilt.
 The introduction of the new cars meant that some alterations had to be made to the overhead wiring and support poles.

 In September 1929, Dover Harbour Board announced an alteration of the docks, with the result that some track alterations were carried out in Snargate Street.
 In May 1930, tram No.17 was withdrawn, and one of the others was described as "almost beyond useful service".
-Five second-hand trams were purchased from the Birmingham & Midland Joint Committee at a cost of £800.
+Five second-hand trams were purchased from the Birmingham and Midland Joint Committee at a cost of £800.
 These trams took numbers 6 – 7, 10, 14 and 17 in the fleet.

 In the winter of 1930, track renewals at Dover Priory station were carried out at a cost of £1,502.
 In September 1931 the track layout in Biggin Street was improved.
 Further consideration of conversion of the River route to trolleybus operation in the autumn of 1931 came to nothing.
 Further track renewal at Dover Priory station was done in January 1933.
 In September 1933, tram No.22 was scrapped as the bodywork was in poor condition.
 It was considered that two other trams were nearing the end of their useful lives.
 Two second-hand trams and two tram bodies were purchased from Birmingham Corporation at a cost of £310.
 The bodies were mounted on the trucks of two scrapped trams, and the four new trams took numbers 19 – 22 in the fleet.